-Payment card data is the most commonly targeted information by cybercriminals.
+Payment card data remains one of the most commonly targeted types of information by cybercriminals.
 Keeping your customers' payment card information safe is a top priority as cyber threats become more sophisticated and advanced.
 That's where the Payment Card Industry Data Security Standard (PCI DSS) comes in, setting the security standard for businesses to abide by.
 As companies work to secure their operations and customer data, understanding PCI DSS is crucial.

 What is PCI Compliance?

-PCI compliance is broken up into four levels, each based on the amount of transactions handled and processed by a business per year.
-PCI consists of twelve major operational and technical requirements split into six categories.
+PCI compliance is divided into four levels, each based on the number of transactions a business handles and processes annually.
+PCI consists of twelve core operational and technical requirements split into six categories.
 These requirements cover various facets of network data protection and application security.

 Who Needs to Comply with PCI DSS?